multiversx/multiversx-improvement-documents/economicsV2.md

 The underlying goal is to fund applications that create sustained demand for EGLD.
 To ensure emissions are utilized productively, several guardrails are added.
 Milestone based grants and Lock mechanism.

 **Milestone based grants** as used in growth games is a proven method where builders and the protocol are aligned and strict timelines and KPIs are proposed, signed and verified at each milestone.
-If a milestone is not reached, the further grants for the project are locked, until those are met, or restructured to other builders.
+If a milestone is not reached, further grants for the project are locked until the milestone is achieved or the funds are reallocated to other builders.

 **Lock Mechanism** for unused tokens is triggered by failure to meet predefined KPIs, thereby tying allocations to verifiable network growth.
 Oversight by the MultiversX Foundation and EGLD stakeholders via DAO ensures transparency and accountability: